electron/rfcs/rfc-preload-realm.md

 #### ShadowRealm proposal

-[ShadowRealms](https://github.com/tc39/proposal-shadowrealm/blob/main/explainer.md) are an ECMAScript TC39 Stage 3 proposal which introduces the ability to create new isolated contexts from any existing JS context.
-Although not yet finalized, there's an existing implementation available in V8 and Chromium which can be used as a reference.
+[ShadowRealms](https://github.com/tc39/proposal-shadowrealm/blob/main/explainer.md) are an ECMAScript TC39 Stage 3 proposal which introduce the ability to create new isolated contexts from any existing JS context.
+Although not yet finalized, there's an implementation available in V8 and Chromium which can be used as a reference.

 > [!NOTE]
 > It's possible to test ShadowRealms in Electron by adding a V8 flag: